microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 ```

 # Uninstalling the OMS Agent for Linux
 The agent packages can be uninstalled using dpkg or rpm, or by running the bundle .sh file with the `--remove` argument.
-Additionally, if you want to completely remove all pieces of the OMS Agent for Linux you can run the bundle .sh file with the `--purge` arguement.
+Additionally, if you want to remove user data such as certificate and agent configurations of the OMS Agent for Linux you need to run the bundle .sh file (or onboard_agent.sh file) with the `--purge` argument.

 **Debian & Ubuntu:**
 ```